Contact a lawyer now

 Can I Marry Immediately after a divorce?

-How Long Should I Wait to Remarry after a divorce?
+How Long Should I Wait to Remarry After a Divorce?

-It is actually dependent on your case.
-If you don’t have any issues, you need to wait only 31 days, as the divorce generally takes 31 days.
+It is dependent on your case.
+If you don’t have any issues, you need to wait only 31 days, as divorce generally takes 31 days.
 After that time, you will easily be able to get remarried again.

 Do You Need Divorce Papers to Remarry in Canada?